Soto Windmaster Review

 Fuel Efficiency

-In our 2 - 4 mph wind test, this stove used 0.7 ounces of fuel to boil one liter of water.
+In our 2-4 mph wind test, this stove used 0.63 ounces of fuel to boil one liter of water.
 That's a great number for a small canister stove.
-The fact that it can stay lit in the wind at all, never mind boil water, is impressive enough.
-While this is becoming a common characteristic for small canister stoves, they still perform best when they're sheltered from the breeze by a pack or maybe in your (well-ventilated) tent vestibule.
-The WindMaster is not the most fuel-efficient small canister stove in our test group, but the vast majority of users won't notice the difference.
+The fact that it can stay lit in the wind at all, never mind boil water, is impressive.
+While this is becoming a common characteristic for small canister stoves, they still perform best when sheltered from the breeze by a pack, a stack of rocks, or maybe in your (well-ventilated) tent vestibule.
+The WindMaster outranked all the other small canister stoves in our review, making it the most fuel-efficient of our test group.

 Weight

-Most of the small canister stoves in our review fall in the 1 - 4 ounce range for weight.
+Most of the small canister stoves in our review fall in the 1-4 ounce range for weight.
 We don't think weight is of enormous significance when comparing one small canister stove to another.
 More weight gets you more features.
-Any small canister stove that's lighter than this one is lacking some niceties.
-At 3 ounces (85 grams), the WindMaster weighs in at the slightly heavier end of the spectrum, which is what we expect from a fully-featured model.
-Our testers are beginning to suspect that 3 ounces may be the ideal weight for this type of stove.
-Lower than this and you're sacrificing some features that most backpackers want for little overall gain.
+Any small canister stove that's lighter than this one lacks critical features or stability.
+At 3 ounces (85 grams), the WindMaster is slightly heavier than other stoves in the same category, but this is what we expect from a fully-featured model.
+Our testers are beginning to suspect that 3 ounces might be the ideal weight for this type of stove.
+Lower than this, and you're sacrificing some features that most backpackers want for very little gain in terms of weight savings.

 The WindMaster burner alone weighs 2 ounces.
 It's compatible with two different pot supports.
 The 4Flex is what we tested and is great for pots 6 inches in diameter or greater.
 It weighs 1 ounce.
 The Triflex pot supports are for smaller pots and only add 0.3 ounces.
 The included stuff sack weighs 0.5 ounces.
 If you're out with a bigger group, you could bring 2 of these stoves for half the weight of a single liquid fuel stove.